mlcommons/algorithmic-efficiency/README.md

 ### Run a Workload

-Use the `submission_runner.py` to run an experiment, i.e. train a workload using a specific training algorithm.
+Use the `submission_runner.py` to run an experiment, i.e., train a workload using a specific training algorithm.
 Here's how to run the AdamW baseline on the `mnist` workload.

 _TL;DR: Running a JAX workload:_